 Referral to FPP.
 Prior to implementing study procedures, workers identified families they felt were appropriate to receive family preservation services, got supervisor approval for the referral, and then made the referral to the public agency screener through a referral form.
 The screener was then responsible for determining whether or not the referral was appropriate and contacting the family preservation agency to see if there were any openings.
 If there were time periods when referrals were low, the screener was also responsible for working with caseworkers to identify appropriate new referrals.
 The plans for implementing the evaluation built upon these procedures.
 As almost equal numbers of referrals came from the intake and ongoing units, it was decided to maintain this practice.
 Procedures for the two types of units only varied in the definition of an eligible case.
 Procedures established to refer cases were:

-- Eligibility was determined using Kentucky's current review procedures.
+- 5. Eligibility was determined using Kentucky's current review procedures.
 The screener was also asked to complete a screening protocol that contained a scoring procedure for determining risk.
-If the screener's decision differed from the recommendation indicated by the score, the circumstances of the case that supported the decision that was made were to be described (see section on targeting);
+If the screener's decision differed from the recommendation indicated by the score, the circumstances were described of the case that supported the decision that was made (see section on targeting);

 Targeting.
 As discussed earlier, DCBS administrators were concerned that FPP was not always targeted at families in which placement for a child was imminent.
 The study implemented two new procedures to help improve targeting and identify those cases that were at "imminent risk of placement."
 The first procedure was to identify potentially "high risk" eligible family preservation cases that were not being referred for services.
 In Louisville, there was a Court Liaison who reviewed every case in which a petition to the court was being filed because there was concern for the child's safety or the case was being referred for foster care placement.
 Efforts were made to include these cases in the study as more "severe" cases that might not otherwise be referred for family preservation services.
 For each case in which a petition was filed, we asked that a Worker Safety Checklist be completed by the worker (see Appendix E).
 For all recently investigated cases in which a petition was being filed, the workers were asked to complete a checklist which covered such issues as: whether or not they were considering foster care, whether the location of the primary caretaker was known, whether the caretaker refused to care for the children, whether the caretaker was chemically dependent without a plan for treatment, whether there was potential for recurring risk of sexual abuse, whether the caretaker was willing to work with an agency, and whether the caretaker was the perpetrator of harm to the child.
 These questions were developed in conjunction with family preservation and public agency staff to identify potential foster care cases, yet screen out those cases that would not be eligible for family preservation.